xtremekforever/swift-stm32c011-examples/README.md

 - [blink-mmio](./blink-mmio): A very simple demo that blinks LED3, employing swift-mmio and swift-cortex-m libraries.
 - [joystick-mmio](./joystick-mmio): Demo of using the joystick ADC input to blink LED3 at different rates depending on what direction the joystick is depressed.

-Each of the demo projects have their own `Makefile` for compiling the project and linking it for the STM32C011.
+Each of the demo projects has their own `Makefile` for compiling the project and linking it for the STM32C011.

 ## Scripts